SolaceSamples/solace-samples-java-jcsmp/_docs/persistence-with-queues.md

 There is really no difference in the actual calls to the JCSMP message producer when sending a persistent message as compared to a direct message shown in the publish/subscribe tutorial.
 The difference in the persistent message is that the Solace message router will acknowledge the message once it is successfully stored on the message router.

 This is still handled by the message producer event handler and again producers can implement either the `JCSMPStreamingPublishEventHandler` or the `JCSMPStreamingPublishCorrelatingEventHandler`.
-The `JCSMPStreamingPublishEventHandler` is the simplest and is sufficient for basic message persistence.
-The tutorial on handling acknowledgements will get into more advanced acknowledgement handling with proper correlation.
+The `JCSMPStreamingPublishEventHandler` is the simplest and is sufficient for demonstrating basic message persistence.
+The [tutorial]({{ site.baseurl }}/confirmed-delivery) on handling acknowledgements will get into more advanced acknowledgement handling with proper correlation.

 So the message producer creation code can remain the same as shown here: